aws-samples/serverless-patterns/cdk-apigw-markerplace-metering-records/README.md

-# CDK Python project for deploying Rest API that can inseet and list Marketplace Metering records.
+# CDK Python project for deploying Rest API that can insert and list Marketplace Metering records.

 Marketplace consumption based pricing (a.k.a usage-based dimentions consumption-based dimensions, or metered dimensions) should be reported to AWS Marketplace and must be stored in a DynamoDB table called
 AWSMarketplaceMeteringRecords.
 This table gets created in the Seller’s AWS account as part of AWS Markerplace SaaS quickstart integration.